RSpeekenbrink/tabletop-games/docs/client.md

 # Client internals

-`packages/client` is a React + Vite SPA with a responsive 2D UI that works on desktop and mobile (portrait).
+`packages/client` is a React + Vite SPA.
+The app shell (landing, lobby, game scaffolding) is a responsive 2D UI for desktop and mobile (portrait); individual games may render their own scene — Secret Hitler uses a 3D `react-three-fiber` board.
 State synchronisation is handled by `colyseus.js`.

 ## Boot